 “For you formed my inward parts; you knitted me together in my mother’s womb.
-I praise you, for I am fearfully and wonderfully made.” v13
+I praise you, for I am fearfully and wonderfully made.”

 What a God we have!

 “My frame was not hidden from you, when I was being made in secret, intricately woven in the depths of the earth.
-Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there was none of them.” v15-16
+Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there was none of them.”

 David points us here to the sanctity of life.
-We are known BEFORE we are formed.
+We are known _before_ we are formed.

-No!
 “When as yet there was none of them.”

-These are BIG ideas, BIG thoughts.
+These are big ideas, big thoughts.

-“How precious to me are your thoughts, O God!” (with exclamation), “How vast is the sum of them!”
+“How precious to me are your thoughts, O God!
+How vast is the sum of them!”